 This commemorative stone in George Square, Glasgow, honours the courage and dignity of people in poverty.
-It was inaugurated on 17 October 2019, the UN International Day for Overcoming Poverty.
+It was inaugurated on 17 October 2019, the UN International Day to End Poverty.

 Memory has always played a part in the progress of humanity.
 By